harendra-kumar/concise-haskell/preface.rst

 manifestations of some sort of transformation and composition and if we know how they relate to the basic concepts and to each other they are easy to remember.

+One important aspect to building a deeper understanding is knowing the big picture and how things relate to each other.
+For example how recursion, folds, lists, monoids are related?
+When we know the precise relationships it is easier to understand them better and remember them easily.

 GHC Haskell reference
 ---------------------